TittaKuusela/SQL_Khan_Academy_projects/README.md

-# SQL_Khan_Academy_projects
+# Intro to SQL: Querying and managing data
+- SQL basics
-SQL basics, More advanced SQL queries, Relational queries in SQL, Modifying databases with SQL
+- More advanced SQL queries
+- Relational queries in SQL
+- Modifying databases with SQL